The Neon Demon: Plot

 Jesse has a nightmare of being forced by Hank to sexually swallow a knife.
 She wakes up to hear someone fidgeting with her door lock.
 She engages the deadbolt and hears the intruder break into the next room, assaulting the thirteen-year-old female occupant inside (Hank had made implications towards the girl in a previous scene).
-Terrified, she calls Ruby, who invites Jesse to her home.
-Ruby makes sexual advances towards Jesse, who immediately rejects them.
-Jesse reveals to Ruby that she is a virgin, whereupon Ruby attempts to sexually assault her, but is repelled by Jesse.
+Terrified, Jesse calls Ruby, who invites Jesse to her home.
+Ruby makes sexual advances toward Jesse, who immediately rejects them and reveals that she is a virgin.
+Ruby attempts to sexually assault Jesse, but is repelled by the latter.
 Rejected, Ruby goes to her second job as a cosmetologist at a morgue and pleasures herself with a female corpse.

 Ruby returns home, where Jesse encounters Gigi and Sarah, who, along with Ruby, attack and chase Jesse until Ruby pushes her into the deep end of the empty pool.
 The women butcher Jesse with knives and consume parts of her body before bathing in her blood.
 Ruby haphazardly washes the empty pool, lies in Jesse's unmarked grave, and at night, nude, inside her house, a torrent of blood gushes from her genitals as she lies bathed in moonlight.

 The next day, Gigi and Sarah attend one of Jack's shoots with another model named Annie.
 Jack is suddenly enthralled by Sarah and fires Annie.
 In the midst of the shoot, Gigi runs off set, suddenly ill.
 Sarah watches Gigi vomit up one of Jesse's eyeballs.
 She screams with regret, "I need to get her out of me," and stabs herself with a pair of scissors, opening her abdomen vertically.
 Sarah watches Gigi die and eats the regurgitated eyeball before returning to the shoot.

 In the end credits' scene, a woman whose face is not shown (but who is wearing Sarah's jacket) walks alone in the Mojave Desert.